Important Design Considerations to Make before Your Kitchen RemodelJune 24, 2022 | Remodel

 Visit kitchen showrooms and home renovation stores to find items that fit your needs, wants, and style.
 Take note of kitchen layouts, designs, appliances, fixtures, and building materials.
 This will assist in determining what you want to include in your design and what you can afford.
 Attend neighborhood home tours.
 This will allow you to observe kitchen designs, layouts, and renovations.
 Take virtual tours of kitchen remodeling projects through HGTV Dream Home Kitchens, House Beautiful Luxury Kitchen Designs, and Better Homes and Gardens, to name a few.
 Visit our Kitchen Remodel page for photos, videos, ideas, and inspiration.

 Begin by defining the scope of your project.
 Are you updating existing items in your kitchen including sink(s), countertops, and/or cabinets?
 Or are you planning a total kitchen “gut”?
 Once you have a goal in mind, you can better determine a budget for your kitchen project.

-Use your research notes on kitchen layouts, designs, cabinets, appliances, fixtures, building and flooring materials to create an itemized list of different brands and price points.
+Use your research notes on kitchen layouts, designs, cabinets, appliances, fixtures, building, and flooring materials to create an itemized list of different brands and price points.
 This will assist in determining which items fit into your budget.
-Determine your must-haves and prioritize this list from the greatest necessity to least.
+Determine your must-haves and prioritize this list from the greatest necessity to the least.